 In this article, we’ve covered some common and key aspects of doing pay per view streaming events, particularly from a customer service angle.
 We hope these tips and suggestions have empowered you to give pay per view streaming events a try!

 Of course, you’ll want to consider post-event tasks and follow-up as well.
 When your pay per view live event is over, you’ll likely still have a lot of work to do.
 These follow-up tasks might include supporting your customers and wrapping everything up nicely.
 Don’t forget to take the time after every event to reflect on what worked and what didn’t.
 And of course, leave time to review what you can do better next time.

-Not yet streaming with us, and ready to give our platform a try?
+Not yet streaming with us, and ready to give our video platform for agencies a try?
 Just click the link below to access our 30-day free trial (no credit card required).
 That way, you can test all the DaCast features for yourself.
 We’ll have you streaming live in no time!

 For regular tips and exclusive live streaming offers, you can also join our LinkedIn group.